BigWorldSetup/BigWorldSetup/README.md

 ### Supported mods ###

-- Almost all of them! (use the Mod Request Template link above if there is a mod you want added)
+- Almost all of them! (use the Mod Request Template link above if you want your mod to be added)

 ### Getting started ###